I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 - Any pair of jeans that have the two words "Low-Rise," because pulling up your pants all day is anything but sexy.

 - Anything skin-tight, super, tight jeans generally don't look right on any shape.
 If you have to lay on the bed to zip the zipper up, forget about it, ladies.
+This can also cause rashes around the waist-line, and has even been known to have some bad effects on our health.

 What to Wear